osmandapp/web/main/docs/documentation/plugins/parking.md

 <TabItem value="android" label="Android">

-To remove the Parking point from the map, long-tap it and select **{% data variables.android-values.poi_action_delete %}** in the opened [context menu](/docs/documentation/map/map-context-menu#-add--delete-parking-point).
+To remove the Parking point from the map, long-tap it and select **<Translate android="true" ids="poi_action_delete"/>** in the opened [context menu](/docs/documentation/map/map-context-menu#-add--delete-parking-point).
 If any reminder, it will be deleted in the Calendar app too.

 ![Action Delete Parking in Android](@site/static/img/map/context_menu_limited_parking.png)